 Raj Hathiramani

-How to do it: Start on all fours, with shoulders over wrists, knees under hips, hands shoulder-width apart, and one light dumbbell wedged in between thigh and calf muscle.
+A 30-Day Squat Challenge for Runners: Start on all fours, with shoulders over wrists, knees under hips, hands shoulder-width apart, and one light dumbbell wedged in between thigh and calf muscle.
 Engage glute while lifting left knee off the ground to kick heel up toward ceiling.
 Keep right leg and arm stable, and back flat—avoid arching in the low spine.
 Pause for a second and then lower knee back down.
 Keep squeezing dumbbell.
 Repeat.

 5. Glute Bridge